-In addition, if you have a blended family, writing a will is essential.
+In addition, if you have a blended family, writing a last will and testament is essential.
 A will is the simplest way to lay out exactly how you want your assets to be distributed after your death to everyone in your family - not just your spouse.

 If you have a prenuptial agreement, your will should usually be consistent with the terms of the prenuptial agreement as courts will usually give priority to the prenup.